RESTful API Testing with Rest-Assured (1)

 This approach nicely separates the setup and assertion phase.
 You don’t have to follow this path though, that’s my way of keeping those tests readable and maintainable.

 Here is how to code looks like

-We are checking here that get request for http://jsonplaceholder.typicode.com/posts/1 gives us correct title.
-As you can see that's indeed the case.
+We are checking here that get a request for http://jsonplaceholder.typicode.com/posts/1 gives us the correct title.
+As you can see that’s indeed the case.

 Rest-Assured uses Hamcrest matchers for validation.
 There are quite a few of them (I used 4 different ones), and they are easily expandable.
 I will show you how to write custom matchers in one of the future posts soon.